City BuddyCityBuddy

 Hands-on science and a planetarium under one roof, ideal for curious minds.
 Explore interactive exhibits, live demos, and immersive dome shows.

-Things to Do in Porto Alegre, Brazil
+Where to Stay in Porto Alegre, Brazil

 Sagu com creme